Internal Security Organisation

-Internal Security Organisation (ISO) is the Uganda government's counter intelligence agency responsible for providing national security intelligence to Uganda's policy makers.
+The Internal Security Organisation (ISO) is the Uganda government's counter intelligence agency responsible for providing national security intelligence to Uganda's policy makers.
 It also engages in covert activities at the request of the President of Uganda.
 Founded in 1986, the organisation took over the duties first performed by Military Intelligence.
 Its headquarters are in Nakasero, Kampala.

 History and function

 ISO was established by an Act of Parliament, the Security Organisations Act 1987.
 Like all intelligence organisations, its main function is to ensure the stability and longevity of the state.
-It does this through monitoring priority government programmes that are critical to the well being of the state, as well as collecting intelligence on locally based groups engaging in or intending to engage in acts of subversion, sabotage or destabilising the country.
+It does this through monitoring priority government programmes that are critical to the well-being of the state, as well as collecting intelligence on locally based groups engaging in or intending to engage in acts of subversion, sabotage or destabilising the country.